JaumeFigueras/blopup-winapp2/doc/source/setup/sphinx_documentation.rst

 - Create the initial ``index.rst`` file

 When prompted, you can accept defaults or customize settings (project name, author, version, etc.).
-It is **recommended** to use different folders for sources and build files
+It is **recommended** to use different folders for sources and build files althoug by default is not done

 Building the HTML Documentation
 --------------------------------